 After each round, it would be cool to see an “Instant Rankings” pop-up that showed what the league service projects for the final rankings.
 While this is more of a conversation piece, it would be nice to rattle some of the inexperienced owners by chiding them for being in 11th place after five rounds, tricking them into drafting a second QB in Round 6.

-Do some of these tools exist somewhere?
-If so, post a link and tell us where they are!
+Do some of these Fantasy Football tools exist somewhere?
+If so, post a link in the comments below and tell us where they are!

 I hope you enjoyed this Wish List for Fantasy Football Tools and hopefully it inspired you to think of some yourself!
 Feel free to post them here – and hopefully, we can get the Neds of the world to say “Yes” once in a while!

 David Gonos spent 5 years as a CBSSports.com Senior Fantasy Writer and three more years writing with SI.com.
 Over the past 17 years, his work has been published on NFL.com, MLB.com, FanDuel, FoxSports.com and USA Today.
 Since 2001, he has been tracking down the Top 50-plus Free Fantasy Football Draft Tools online.
 You can contact David Gonos here.